MicrosoftDocs/azure-devops-yaml-schema/task-reference/cmd-line-v2.md

 Azure Pipelines puts your inline script contents into a temporary batch file (.cmd) in order to run it.
 When you want to run a batch file from another batch file in Windows CMD, you must use the `call` command, otherwise the first batch file is terminated.
 This will result in Azure Pipelines running your intended script up until the first batch file, then running the batch file, then ending the step.
-Additional lines in the first script wouldn't be run.
+Additional lines in the first script aren't run.
 You should always prepend `call` before executing a batch file in an Azure Pipelines script step.

 > [!IMPORTANT]